Nilpotent approximation and completion of $\mathbb{E}_\infty$-algebra objects of stable symmetric monoidal model categories: Application to algebraic cobordism

-\begin{theorem} Let $A$ be a commutative ring and $I$ an ideal such that $(A,\,I)$ is a Henselian pair with the residue ring $A/I$ of positive characteristic $p$.
-For any number $l$ satisfying that $l$ is a unit of $A/I$, the closed immersion $i^*:\Spec{A/I} \to \Spec{A}$ induces a weak equivalence
+\begin{theorem} Let $A$ be a commutative ring and $I$ an ideal such that $(A,\,I)$ is a Henselian pair and the residue ring $A/I$ has positive characteristic $p$.
+Let $l$ be an integer invertible in $A/I$.
+Then the closed immersion